matushalicka/ezarr/README.md

   features for management.
 - [Jellyfin](https://jellyfin.org/) is a Free Software Media System that puts you in control of managing and streaming your media.
 It is an alternative to the proprietary Emby and Plex, to provide media from a dedicated server to end-user devices via multiple apps.
 - [FlareSolverr](https://github.com/FlareSolverr/FlareSolverrFlareSolverr) is a proxy server to bypass Cloudflare and DDoS-GUARD protection.
+- [Bazarr](https://www.bazarr.media/) is a companion application to Sonarr and Radarr that manages and downloads subtitles based on your requirements.

 ## Using
 1. To get started, clone the repository in a directory of your choosing. **Note: this will be where